 Debra's interest in the paranormal derives from her university education in Jungian psychology, parapsychology and the nature of mind.
 She was a field investigator in UFO related phenomena in Berkeley in the early 1990's.
 Besides being a retail bookseller in the field of metaphysics, mysticism and world religions, she studied with Purna Das Baul and the Bauls of Bengal, a gypsy minstrel lineage of Sufi/tantric/Vaishnavism pre-dating the 12th century, and was instructed by Hiroshi Myasaki in classical painting.
 Since 2004, she has been a student of Venerable Lama Gyatso Chodak Nubpa of the Tibetan Nyingma order.
 All of this academic and real-world experience makes Debra grounded and logical, as well as a capable and compassionate case manager.

 Cheryl Bailey, along with husband Dave Hanson, runs the SDGAP, San Diego Ghost and Paranormal Group, meet-up (SDGAP), San Diego largest paranormal meet-up group founded in 2007.
 Cheryl's skill sets include her extensive background in event organization, data and statistical gathering, and her long-time experience in the paranormal field.
-Along with her husband, Cheryl is an events specialst for the USS Midway Museum.
+Along with her husband, Cheryl works at a major San Diego museum.

 Dave Hanson is the co-founder of SDGAP, San Diego Ghost and Paranormal Group, San Diego's largest meet-up group for paranormal enthusiasts.
 He brings to PPI a wealth of knowledge about literature in the paranormal, and is an experience event organizer: he and wife Cheryl Bailey have launched two successful paranormal conferences in San Diego, including the 2012 San Diego Maritime Ghost Conference held aboard the historical ships of the San Diego Maritime Museum.
-Dave is also Curator for the U.S.S.
-Midway Museum in San Diego.
+Dave is also a curator for a major San Diego museum.

 Marlene Burke joins us an experienced paranormal investigator and long-standing member of SDGAP (San Diego Ghost and Paranormal Group).
 As a frequent and knowledgeable traveler to putatively haunted historical venues around the country, Marlene brings to PPI, not only a solid background in EVP techniques and audio analysis, but years of practical investigative experience as well as professional skill sets invaluable to PPI's outreach.
-In her professional life, Marlene is an Executive Assistant at Welk Resort Group.
+In her professional life, Marlene is an executive assistant.

 Theresa is an experienced paranormal investigator who has worked with OC Soulsearchers and investigated dozens of historical sites alleged to be haunted.
 Theresa's pragmatic approach, skills sets, and medical background as a respiratory therapist make her a resourceful investigator able to boast a diverse skill set.